 - 1. Seek guidance from the Panel at its regular sessions regarding specific issues to be addressed by the Executive Board and the Tasks Teams during the inter-sessional period; - 2.
 Act promptly to deal with any administrative, financial and planning issues and opportunities that might arise, within the guidelines established and reviewed regularly by the Panel; - 3.
 Authorise the Chairperson to advise WMO and IOC on any expenditure necessary for the resolution of these issues and the promotion of the Panel's aims and objectives, up to the maximum amounts that might be agreed in advance by the Panel at its regular session; - 4.
-Review the DBCP Implementation Strategy to ensure that it is kept up-todate and complies with ongoing activities and users' requirements; - 5.
-Considering the dynamic nature of the DBCP Operating Principles, in consultation with Panel members, assist the Chairperson in proposing updates to these principles on an annual basis; - 6.
+Review the DBCP Strategy at appropriate intervals to ensure that it is kept up-to-date and complies with the WMO and IOC Strategic Objectives and users' requirements; - 5.
+In consultation with Panel members, assist the Chairperson in reviewing and keeping the DBCP Operating Principles and the Implementation Plan up-to-date on an annual basis; - 6.
 Assist the Chairperson with regard to continuing the arrangements (including finance) to secure the services of a technical coordinator; - 7.
 Set working priorities for the Technical Coordinator according to the DBCP recommendations at its regular sessions, and provide further guidance during the DBCP inter-sessional period; - 8.
-Assist the Chairperson, and liaise with the Financial Advisor for updating the interim financial report with the most accurate and current information by end of each year; - 9.
-Confer primarily regularly by e-mail, and exploit opportunities afforded by attendance at other meetings (e.g., the JCOMM OCG meeting) for face-to-face meetings; - 10.
+Assist the Chairperson, and liaise with the Secretariats for updating the interim financial report with the most accurate and current information by end of each year; - 9.
+Confer primarily regularly by e-mail, and exploit opportunities afforded by attendance at other meetings (e.g., OCG meeting) for face-to-face meetings; - 10.
 Conduct meetings annually, following an agenda drawn up by the DBCP Chairperson; - 11.
 Consult with Panel members and the Chairpersons of the DBCP Task Teams during the inter-sessional period if required; - 12.
 Report its activities to the DBCP at its regular Session, and throughout the inter-sessional period as appropriate.